getsentry/rfcs/text/0141-linking-traces.md

 We need to adapt our events table to support storing span links in our current event storage.
 Furthermore, we need to take span links into account for the EAP storage architecture.

+TODO: Evaluate if possible:

+The span links need to be stored in a way that they can be queried.
+For example: Given a transaction `t`, list transactions that have span links to  `t`.
+This would enable use cases where we could show "next" traces, instead of previous traces.

 TODO: This section lacks a lot of details I still need to clarify with the SnS team